Earning Major/Minor Credit Abroad

 The Political Science Department cannot give prior approval or credit for courses that students plan to take while studying abroad.
 Department advisors can give students guidance on whether study abroad courses appear to correspond with major/minor requirements.

-Courses taught in Political Science departments or by trained political scientists are more likely to be approved for credit.
+Please note that courses taught in Political Science departments or by trained political scientists are more likely to be approved for credit.
 Courses like “Politics of Spain” or “the Political Economy of South Africa” are usually counted as 300-level credit in Political Science.

 For reference purposes, the Political Science Department has compiled a list of study abroad courses that the Department has approved for major/minor credit in the past.
 Note that this list is intended to provide a guide to students on which courses are commonly approved for credit.
 It does not guarantee that a course will be approved.